neuropoly/intranet.neuro.polymtl.ca/practical-information/purchasing-weekly-lunch.md

 ## Reimbursements

 Again, save your receipts!
 If the restaurant sent you a confirmation email or gave you an order confirmation webpage, save that too.
-When you get the final paper receipt, immediately take a photo of it, and save.
+When you get the final paper receipt, immediately take a photo of it, and save everything in a safe digital place like your email or a cloud account, and save the paper copies just in case.

 Submit copies the receipt and any other documentation to dge.sec-biomedical@polymtl.ca, CC'ing your PI, with the subject "Demande de remboursement"